16 Surprising Coffee Shop Marketing Ideas to Increase Customers

 Hosting giveaways can increase your brand awareness by up to 30% when compared to previous marketing tactics.

-Here are four ways giveaways and contest can grow your coffee shop:
+Here are three ways giveaways and contest can grow your coffee shop:

 Increase brand awareness: Contest and giveaways allow you to increase your visibility online.
 You'll be able to be found by persons looking for giveaways.
 Fans can also share your contest with friends, families, and followers as an entry.